OndrejNepozitek/PlateUpMods/ONe.Tweak/docs/how-to-use.md

-# ONe.Tweak features
+# How to use (ONe.Tweak)

-This page contains information regarding how to use and configure the **ONe.Tweak** mode.
+This page contains information regarding how to use and configure the **ONe.Tweak** mod.
 Make sure that you install the mod first.

 ## Read first